lurchmath/lde/dependencies/README.md

 A js CAS, see http://algebrite.org for a live demo and documentation.

-*Lurch modifications*
+We made the following modifications when importing Algebrite into this repository.

- - recompiled algebrite with the command
+ - Recompiled it with the command
    ```
    cat runtime/defs.coffee \
        sources/*.coffee \